OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    By default, this mode is OFF and QSINIT still an old good single-thread DOS-like environment.

-   "Mode sys mt" command (or API call) will switch it to more OS-like mode, where process can have some threads and, even, DETACH command is ready.
-No screen sessions & session switching now, it is still "single screen" only.
-But DETACH command can be helpful for some long actions, for example copying of huge zip file from TFTP server (PXE boot):
+   "Mode sys mt" command (or API call) will switch it to more OS-like mode, where threads and sessions are available.
+START and DETACH shell commands will also turn this mode on use.

+    There is no pretty "task list" and session kill now, only session switching by Alt-Esc key (Ctrl-N in serial port console).
+But it still useful for some long actions, for example copying of huge zip file from TFTP server (PXE boot):

      detach copy /boot /beep huge_file_via_pxe.zip c:\

    Another one advancement is using of "hlt" during idle time, i.e. QSINIT in MT mode will save power/CPU temperature.

-   Most of QSINIT code is thread safe now (except console output).
+   Most of QSINIT code is thread safe now.

    Multithreading is far from ideal.
-For example, long file write operations can cause huge delays for other threads, but (!!!) - this is not a premium desktop OS :)
+For example, long file write operations can cause huge delays for other threads, but, hey!! - this is not a premium desktop OS :)
+   At least, you can play tetris while second session searches data on the big HDD - this is real.

    Additional setup is available, by SET string in qssetup.cmd:

-     set mtlib = on/off [, timeres=..] [, kbres=..]
+     set mtlib = on/off [, timeres=..]
+     set kbres = value

    where OFF parameter will disable MT mode at all, TIMERES sets thread "tick" time, in milliseconds (default is 16 (4 in EFI build)) and KBRES is keyboard